top of page

 Jed Duhon (Chief White Plume)

-Louisiana Attakapas Eagle Tribe
+Louisiana Attakapas Bands

 Louisiana Attakapas Tribe was made up of 4 Bands